yixin26/FINN/README.md

-# Filtering In Implicit Neural Network
+# Filtering In Neural Implicit Functions

-This repository contains the code for the paper "[Filtering In Implicit Neural Network](https://arxiv.org/abs/2201.13013)".
+This repository contains the code for the paper "[Filtering In Neural Implicit Functions](https://arxiv.org/abs/2201.13013)".

 <img src='filtering_effects.png' align="center" width=1000>